RobertsLab/resources/docs/Lab-Protocols.md

 Protocols for benchwork in the lab (e.g. RNA isolation), for commonly used instruments and software (e.g. proteomics data analysis in Skyline), and for commonly performed hatchery practices and tissue sampling.

-Foundational protocols can be found here: <https://github.com/RobertsLab/resources/tree/master/protocols>.
+Foundational protocols can be found [here](https://github.com/RobertsLab/resources/tree/master/protocols).
 As they become prominent, they will be migrated here for posterity.

 ## Common Physiological Assays of Interest